devMEremenko/XcodeBenchmark/ReadMe.md

 ## Contribution

-[Submit a pull request](https://github.com/devMEremenko/XcodeBenchmark/pulls) and add a row to the `Score` section (preferred).
+- **Preferred:** [Submit a pull request](https://github.com/devMEremenko/XcodeBenchmark/pulls) and add a row to the `Score` section.

-[Open an issue](https://github.com/devMEremenko/XcodeBenchmark/issues/new/choose) and include all info to fill the `Score` section if you cannot submit a pull request.
+- [Open an issue](https://github.com/devMEremenko/XcodeBenchmark/issues/new/choose) and include all info to fill the `Score` section if you cannot submit a pull request.

 Make sure:
 - [All steps](https://github.com/devMEremenko/XcodeBenchmark#before-each-test) are performed